1 Wall Street

-The facade, made of limestone, contains slight inwardly-curved bays with fluting to resemble curtains.
-On the lower stories are narrow windows with mullions, as well as ornate entrances.
-The massing of 1 Wall Street incorporates numerous small setbacks, and the top of the original building consists of a freestanding tower.
-The corners of the original building consist of chamfers, while the top of the tower has fluted windowless bays.
-The facade of the annex is designed in a style evocative of the original structure.
-Inside is an ornate main lobby with colored mosaics.
+The limestone facade consists of slight inwardly-curved bays with fluting to resemble curtains.
+On the lower stories are narrow windows and elaborate entrances.
+The massing of 1 Wall Street incorporates numerous small setbacks, and there are chamfers at the corners of the original building.
+The top of the original building consists of a freestanding tower with fluted windowless bays.
+The facade of the annex is crafted in a style reminiscent of the original structure.
+The original building has an ornate lobby, known as the Red Room, with colored mosaics.
+The 10th through 45th floors were originally rented to tenants, while the other floors contained offices, lounges, and other spaces for Irving Trust.

-1 Wall Street had been constructed for Irving Trust, one of the larger banks in New York City in the early 20th century.
-At the time of its construction, the building occupied what was then considered one of the most valuable plots in the city.
-The building replaced three previous structures, including the Manhattan Life Insurance Building, once the world's tallest building.
-After Irving Trust was acquired by The Bank of New York Mellon (BNY Mellon) in 1988, 1 Wall Street subsequently served as BNY Mellon's global headquarters through 2015.
-After the building was purchased by Harry Macklowe, it has been undergoing a renovation since 2018, which is converting the interior to residential use with some commercial space.
+At the time of its construction, 1 Wall Street occupied what was one of the most valuable plots in the city.
+The building replaced three previous structures, including the Manhattan Life Insurance Building, which was once the world's tallest building.
+After Irving Trust was acquired by the Bank of New York (BNY) in 1988, 1 Wall Street served as the global headquarters of BNY and its successor BNY Mellon through 2015.
+After the developer Harry Macklowe purchased the building, he renovated it from 2018 to 2023, converting the interior into 566 condominium apartments with some commercial space.
+Sales of the condo units have been sluggish for Macklowe.

-The building is regarded as one of New York City's Art Deco landmarks, despite initially remaining ignored in favor of such buildings as the Empire State Building and the Chrysler Building.
-The New York City Landmarks Preservation Commission designated the original portion of the building as a city landmark in 2001.
-It is also a contributing property to the Wall Street Historic District, a National Register of Historic Places district created in 2007.
+The building is one of New York City's Art Deco landmarks, although architectural critics initially ignored it in favor of such buildings as the Empire State Building and the Chrysler Building.
+The exterior of the building's original section was designated as a city landmark in 2001, and the Red Room was similarly designated in 2024.
+In addition, the structure is a contributing property to the Wall Street Historic District, a National Register of Historic Places district created in 2007.